mirumuthu/getdata012/README.md

 - Select only the necessary columns from the readings.
 - Combine necessary columns, subject and activity all into one data frame called all_data
 - Repeat the read, select and combine steps for train data.
 So that at the end all_data will contain both test and train data     sets.
-- Cast it as data table to find the avg for each of the varible by subject and activity.
+- Cast it as data table to find the avg for each of the variable by subject and activity.
 Store average in tidy data table.
 - Write the table out to tidy.txt file.